JontySinai/jontysinai.github.io/_posts/2017-09-16-the-mcp-neuron.markdown

 use_math : true
 ---

 Artificial intelligence is an incredibly exciting area of research and development which spans mathematics, statistics, computer science, engineering, philosophy, linguistics, information theory, biology, pyschology, neuroscience and others.
-It is also a fairly nascent area of science - what has been achieved so far is just the first steps in the journey to achieving *general artificial intelligence*.
+It is also a fairly nascent area of science - what has been achieved so far are just the first steps in the journey to achieving *general artificial intelligence*.

 The success, however, of *deep learning* in image recognition, natural language and games, has inspired the world to take note of artificial intelligence.
 This success has fueled a wave of media hype and attention, that has perhaps misinterpreted what AI *is* for what it *isn't*.
 AI as we know it today is not capable of thought, has no consciousness and certainly does not have any sort of intelligence that can surpass our own.
 Rather, the "AI" that we experience in our mobile phones, the internet or read about in the news, is a collection of computational techniques known as deep learning (or machine learning, depending on the scope).